iterorganization/YAFLT/README.md

 FLs are followed with the Runge-Kutta-Fehlberg Method (RKF45) method to ensure good precision and stability when traveling along a FL on a magnetic surface.

-Intersection tests on the FLs are performed by using the RayCast method from the high-performance ray tracing kernel Embree (https://embree.org).
+Intersection tests on the FLs are performed by using the Intersect method from the MIT licensed, single-header only tinybvh project (https://github.com/jbikker/tinybvh).
+See src/tiny_bvh.h for more information.

 ## Building the software

-In order to build the software the following dependencies are required:
+In order to build the software the following build dependencies are required:

- - Embre >= 3
  - CMake >= 3.12
  - OpenMP support
  - Doxygen (optional)